Elastic neutrino-electron scattering perspectives at nuclear reactors: Methodology

 \subsection{Signal events}

-As far as reactor antineutrino fluxes is concerned, we construct the spectra for ${}^{235}\mathrm{U}$, ${}^{238}\mathrm{U}$, ${}^{239}\mathrm{Pu}$, and ${}^{241}\mathrm{Pu}$ using a fifth-order polynomial parametrization by Huber and Mueller (HM) model~\cite{Huber:2011wv, Mueller:2011nm}.
+As far as reactor antineutrino fluxes is concerned, we construct the spectra for ${}^{235}\mathrm{U}$, ${}^{238}\mathrm{U}$, ${}^{239}\mathrm{Pu}$, and ${}^{241}\mathrm{Pu}$ using a fifth-order polynomial parametrization by Huber and Mueller (HM) model~\cite{Huber:2011wv, Mueller:2011nm} with fission fractions as given in Table~\ref{tab:1}.
 However, below the IBD threshold, both conversion and summation models~\cite{Estienne:2019ujo, Vogel:1989iv} are considered.